theseal/macos-blank-screensaver/README.md

 # macos-blank-screensaver
-Blank (black) screensaver for MacOS
+Blank (black) screensaver for MacOS/OS X.
+Tested on 10.12.6 but will propably work on any version.

 Inspired by https://superuser.com/a/328670 but even smaller in size.